ninypops/personal/content/posts/2020-09-15---How-Do-You-Wanna-Do-This.md

   - gatsby
   - development
 ---
-I was in futile pursuit of the perfect stack to build my new website but the truth is, there is no perfect stack.
-I figured that the most important thing about building your own website is to make it fun.
+I was in futile pursuit of the perfect stack to build my new website but the truth is, <strong><em>there is no perfect stack</em></strong>.
+I figured that the most important thing about building my own website is to <strong>make it fun</strong>.
 There were many ways this could've gone and I spent a handful of nights determining which road I would travel down.
 Choices were plenty but there was only one way to settle this if I wanted a website up and running before the end of 2020!

 ![Woman looking at her watch](/media/tumblr_oj6coboopr1uc2rq2o6_400.webp)